Disclaimer: I do not own Transformers.

-Leaning forward from where she was balanced on her toes as she rested her long thin claws against his leaking chest armor and brought her small frame up over his, her weight pressing down and casing him even more pain, until she was level with his panicked and dying blue optics.
+She leaned forward from where she was balanced on her toes as she rested her long thin claws against his leaking chest armor, and brought her small frame up over his.
+Her weight was pressing down and causing him even more pain, until she was level with his panicked and dying blue optics.

 "Help me!"
 He gasped and her optics returned to his.
-Through her visor he could not see the roll of her optics, but she did it all the same.
+Because of her visor he could not see the roll of her optics, but she did it all the same.

 "Help you?"
-She paused, basking in the wispy world of floating nothingness that had take over her processor.
+She paused, basking in the wispy world of floating nothingness that had taken over her processor.
 There was nothing.
 Other than intrigue.